Take Profit Calculator

 + Add Take Profit Level

-Information: The take profit calculator calculates your exit prices and net profits based on your entry price, position size, and profit targets.
+Information: The take profit calculator calculates your exit prices and projected outcomes (actual results vary with market conditions) based on your entry price, position size, and profit targets.
 Try adding several take profit levels to scale out your positions.

 How to use the calculator: